Updated October 27, 2020

 TechSoup has a series of discussion groups where nonprofits ask questions about technology.
 You can log into the community at any time and try to help nonprofits and volunteers with questions about software, databases and more.
 TechSoup also needs volunteers to transcribe its most popular archived webinars.

-American Corporate Partners provides veterans with mentoring through ACP AdvisorNet – an online network of volunteer advisors who commit to sharing their business expertise and advice with military veterans and their immediate family.
-Veterans can post questions related to employment, career development and small business
+American Corporate Partners provides veterans with mentoring through ACP AdvisorNet – an online network of volunteer advisors from corporate partners who commit to sharing their business expertise and advice with military veterans and their immediate family.
+Veterans can post questions related to employment, career development and small business.
+Your company must be a partner in order to take advantage of this opportunity.
+ACP welcomes applications from spouses of active duty service members as well as surviving spouses and spouses of severely wounded post-9/11 veterans to mentor spouses of active duty service members.

 Hire Heroes USA works to create job opportunities for U.S. military veterans and their spouses.
 The majority of its volunteers participate remotely helping with mock interviews, career counseling, or providing guidance on job searches, preparing resumes and filling out applications.